 Bar billiards is a historic game, widely thought to be based on bagatelle, the same game that spawned modern pinball tables.
 This particular antique table was originally produced by Sams Brothers, one of the first companies to begin selling the tables, and now widely recgnised as one of the finest Bar Billiards manufacturers in the world.
 Since its manufacture in the 1930s, this table has been painstakingly restored by our craftsmen here in Weybridge

-A full length competition table, the Sams Bar Billiards is six feet long, outfitted with its original thick Welsh slate and an oak finish.
+A full-length competition table, the Sams Bar Billiards is six feet long, outfitted with its original thick Welsh slate and a mahogany finish.
 It is sold with its original timer clock, wooden scoreboard, wooden skittles and a set of bar billiards balls, along with two premium cues.
 According to bar billiards rules, all shots are taken from one end of the table, making the game ideal for small locations.
-Its game-play considerations make size less of an obstacle for its installation, and it’s a perfect complement to any environment, be it public house or private residence.
+Its game-play considerations make size less of an obstacle for its installation, and it’s a perfect complement to any environment, be it a public house or private residence.

 The game involves scoring points by potting balls in holes on the playing surface of the table rather than in pockets and was originally developed from the French billiard, providing a less expensive option for those who were unable to afford the very costly tables used by the French aristocracy in the 15th century.
 The game was transformed into Billiard Russe during the 16th century for the Russian Tsars.

 Bar billiards were first imported into the UK in the early 1930s when David Gill, an Englishman witnessed a game of Billiard Russe taking place in Belgium.
 It immediately found favour in the pubs because it required far less space than a game of pool, which needed a much larger cueing area on all sides.
 With bar billiards, all the shots are taken from one end of the table so it could often be squeezed into the nooks and snugs of country taverns.